 Michelin-starred Tom Kitchin is widely regarded as one of Scotland’s culinary heavyweights, a chef whose cooking is driven by pickings from the country’s regional growers, producers and fishermen.
-Fresh seasonal ingredients are his building blocks, and there’s real craft and complexity about the results on the plate: a terrine of monkfish liver, for example, is served with a carpaccio of octopus and fennel and lemon compote, while rabbit is subjected to ingenious but thoughtful treatment (the saddle is stuffed with spinach and presented alongside a nicely crisped leg and a ragoût of the kidneys).
+Fresh seasonal ingredients are his building blocks, and there’s real craft and complexity about the results on the plate: a terrine of monkfish liver, for example, is served with a carpaccio of octopus, fennel and lemon compote, while rabbit is subjected to ingenious but thoughtful treatment (the saddle is stuffed with spinach and presented alongside a nicely crisped leg and a ragoût of the kidneys).
 To conclude, desserts such as a délice of elderberries, praline and dark chocolate with elderberry sorbet are simply exquisite.
-The restaurant itself is a model of informality and restraint – part of a converted warehouse with bare tables, functional furnishings and a large window into the kitchen, allowing diners to see the chefs in action.
+The restaurant itself is a model of informality and restraint – part of a converted warehouse with bare tables, functional furnishings and a large window into the kitchen.
+“Brilliant staff” and “fabulous tasting menus” earn bonus points.